 7. Jay Cooke State Park

-Splendid views of the St. Louis River make Jay Cooke one of the best MN state parks on this list.
+Splendid views of the St. Louis River make Jay Cooke one of the best state parks in Minnesota on this list.
 The moment you exit the parking lot, you’re treated to picturesque views of St. Louis River – a tributary for Lake Superior, which lies 20 miles to the north.

 Jay Cooke has over 50 miles of some of Minnesota’s best hiking trails.
 Travelers who brave the steep terrain in Carlton Trail will be rewarded with the best views of the park, but you can also walk across the swinging suspension bridge above the raging St. Louis River.